top of page

 Original Broadway Production

-Into The Woods opened on Broadway at the Martin Beck Theatre on November 5, 1987, and closed on September 3, 1989 after 765 performances.
-It starred Bernadette PetersJoanna GleasonChip ZienKim CrosbyBen WrightDanielle FerlandChuck WagnerMerle LouiseTom Aldredge, and Robert Westenberg.
-The musical was directed by James Lapine.
 The original production won the 1988 New York Drama Critics' Circle Award and the Drama Desk Award for Best Musical, and the original cast recording won a Grammy Award.
 The show was nominated for ten Tony Awards, and won three: Best Score (Stephen Sondheim), Best Book (James Lapine) and Best Actress in a Musical (Joanna Gleason).

 Peters left the show after almost five months due to a prior commitment to film a movie.

-Revival Production
+Revival Productions

-A revival opened at the Ahmanson Theatre in Los Angeles, running from February 1, 2002 to March 24, 2002.
+A revival opened at the Ahmanson Theatre in Los Angeles, running from February 2002 to March 2002.

 Lapine revised the script slightly for this production, with a cameo appearance of the Three Little Pigs restored from the earlier San Diego production.
 Other changes, apart from numerous small dialogue changes, included the addition of the song "Our Little World," a duet for the Witch and Rapunzel written for the first London production, the addition of a second wolf in the song "Hello Little Girl" who competes for Little Red's attention with the first Wolf, the portrayal of Jack's cow by a live performer (Chad Kimball) in an intricate costume and new lyrics were written for "The Last Midnight," now sung by the Witch as a menacing lullaby to the Baker's baby.